cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 ```

 #### `sprite.gutter` – `0`
-Amount of pixels added between each sprite to prevent overlap.
+Number of pixels added between each sprite to prevent overlap.

 #### `sprite.generate.title` - `true`
 Whether to generate a `<title>` element containing the filename if no title is provided in the SVG.